Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 1. Download Yarn and Node.js
 2. Download the dependencies with `yarn`
-3. Start Heroic by pressing F5 on vs code or `yarn react-start && yarn electron`
+3. Go to the debug tab on vscode and start the two tasks, 'Start renderer process' and 'Debug main process' or `yarn react-start && yarn electron`

 ### Building with VS Code